Kelly AuCoin

 Kelly AuCoin (born February 14, 1967) is an American actor who has appeared in film, television, and theater.
-He is best known as "Dollar" Bill Stern on Billions (Showtime), and Pastor Tim on The Americans (FX).
-He has had recurring roles on several other American television series, including The Girl from Plainville (Hulu), WeCrashed (AppleTV+), The Endgame (NBC), House of Cards (Netflix), and as Hercules Mulligan on the final season of Turn: Washington's Spies (AMC).
+He is best known as "Dollar" Bill Stern on Billions (Showtime) and Pastor Tim on The Americans (FX).
+He has had recurring roles on several other American television series, including The Girl from Plainville (Hulu), WeCrashed (Apple TV+), The Endgame (NBC), House of Cards (Netflix), and as Hercules Mulligan on the final season of Turn: Washington's Spies (AMC).
 He frequently appears on stage in New York and venues around the country, such as Manhattan Theatre Club, Signature Theatre, Playwrights Horizons, the Oregon Shakespeare Festival and La Jolla Playhouse.
 He has had supporting roles in many films, including Steven Spielberg's The Post, The Good House, False Positive, The Kingdom, Julie & Julia, and All That I Am, which won the SXSW Special Jury Award for Ensemble Acting.

 Early life

 AuCoin was born in the Portland suburb of Hillsboro, Oregon, the son of Les and Susan AuCoin, and grew up in Oregon and Washington, D.C., where his father served as a United States Congressman from 1975 to 1993.
 His first appearance on television was in one of his father's campaign commercials, in which he countered claims that his father was a tax-and-spend Democrat by washing the family car to illustrate how cheap his father actually was.
 AuCoin is a graduate of Georgetown Day School and Oberlin College.